 Are NFTs important?

 Yes, NFTs are indeed important.
-NFTs represent the first time in history that people have been able to buy and sell, and own digital goods at scale.
+NFTs represents the first time in history that people have been able to buy and sell, and own digital goods at scale.
 NFTs are essentially smart contracts that have proof of ownership, transparency, security, and even royalties built into them.

 The technology behind NFTs has the capability to change the way people buy and sell things online.
 Not just for digital goods, but also for physical goods.